scylladb/sphinx-scylladb-theme/docs/source/getting-started/toolchain.rst

 --------------

 Builds and deploys the documentation to GitHub Pages whenever new content is in the GitHub repository default branch.
-All the repositories deploy the documentation automatically except the repository ``scylla-docs``, which is deployed manually.

 `Learn more <https://docs.github.com/actions>`__